Giom-V/Home-assistant/automations/README.md

 [custom integrations](../custom_components) or add-ons.

-Also, I used to have more automations when I was in Canada but since I'm moved mutiple times during the last 2 years I did not had time to bring them all back (some also don't make sense anymore).
+Also, I used to have more automations when I was in Canada but since I'm moved multiple times during the last 2 years I did not had time to bring them all back (some also don't make sense anymore).
 They are still in a [branch](<https://github.com/Giom-V/Home-assistant/tree/620sapins-rpi3b-hassbian/automations>) I created when I moved.

-Since I'm usually documenting way after writting the automations I also sometimes add ideas on how I could have made them better.
+Since I'm usually documenting way after writing the automations I also sometimes add ideas on how I could have made them better.

 ## WIP/Prototypes